 The Crusade of Frederick Barbarossa: The History of the Expedition of the Emperor Frederick and Related Texts translated by G. A. Loud.
 The first English translation of the main contemporary accounts of the Third Crusade and death of the German Frederick I Barbarossa (ruled 1152-90).

 The Emperor and the Saint: Frederick II of Hohenstaufen, Francis of Assisi, and Journeys to Medieval Places by Richard F. Cassady.
-A vivid place-by-place telling of the life and times of the most enlightened, dynamic ruler of medieval Europe, Holy Roman emperor Frederick II.
-Illustrated with photographs.
+A vivid place-by-place telling of the life and times of the most enlightened, dynamic ruler of medieval Europe.

 The Falcon of Palermo by Maria R. Bordihn.
 Fictional account of the life of 13th century Holy Roman emperor Frederick II.